Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Introduction

-This paper is organized as follows.
-We first introduce the notations and mathematical backgrounds of stabilizer states in Sec~\ref{sec:background}.
-The equivalence between the stabilizer ground state and the restricted maximally-commuting Pauli subset for general Hamiltonians is derived in Sec.~\ref{sec:general}, and the exact linear-scaled algorithm for stabilizer ground states of 1D local Hamiltonians is further presented in Sec.~\ref{sec:1D}.
-Sec.~\ref{sec:periodic} extends both the theoretical formalism for general Hamiltonians and the algorithm for 1D local Hamiltonians to infinite periodic systems.
-Sec.~\ref{sec:cost} and \ref{sec:comparison} benchmark the exact 1D local algorithm on example Hamiltonians by numerically verifying the computational scaling and comparing the performances with numerically optimized stabilizer ground states, respectively.
-In Sec.~\ref{sec:vqe} and ~\ref{sec:phase}, we showcase the applications of stabilizer ground states and the corresponding algorithms for generating initial states for VQE problems and qualitative analysis of topological phases.
-As an illustration of developing advanced ground state wavefunction ansatz, we introduce the extended stabilizer ground state and demonstrate its expressive power on a generalized 2D toric code model in Sec.~\ref{sec:extended}.
+This paper is organized as follows: We first introduce the notations and mathematical backgrounds of stabilizer states in Sec~\ref{sec:background}.
+The equivalence between the stabilizer ground state and CMCS for general Hamiltonians is derived in Sec.~\ref{sec:general}, and the exact linear-scaled algorithm for the stabilizer ground states of 1D local Hamiltonians is further presented in Sec.~\ref{sec:1D}.
+Sec.~\ref{sec:periodic} extends both the equivalence formalism for general Hamiltonians and the algorithm for 1D local Hamiltonians to infinite periodic systems.
+In Sec.~\ref{sec:applications}, we discuss the advantages and potential applications of stabilizer ground states to both classical and quantum algorithms, along with a comparison with other approximated ground states.
+Secs.~\ref{sec:cost} and \ref{sec:comparison} benchmark the exact 1D local algorithm on example Hamiltonians by numerically verifying the computational scaling and comparing the performances with numerically optimized stabilizer ground states, respectively.
+In Sec.~\ref{sec:phase}, we demonstrate the ability of stabilizer ground states to qualitatively describe topological systems.
+The power of stabilizer ground states as the cornerstone of advanced classical or quantum algorithms is shown in Sec.~\ref{sec:extended} and Sec.~\ref{sec:vqe}, respectively.
 Finally, we draw conclusions and outline future directions for the development and applications of stabilizer ground states in Sec.~\ref{sec:conclusion}.